kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

   list: "local"
 ---

-## Introduction

-Embarking on my tech talk journey back in January 2019 has been nothing short of an adventure.
-With over 20 talks under my belt since _(and more coming up)_, each one has been a learning curve, offering invaluable insights.
-This guide is a distillation of those lessons, tailored for my fellow developers and colleagues, aiming to provide a practical roadmap for crafting (at least) "good enough" talks.

-_Usual disclaimer: these are MY personal rules that I use for MY talks.
-This guide is not a silver bullet for everyone.
-Please pick and choose what you want from it.
-To get an idea of comes out, check [my past talks](https://kelset.dev/tags/talk/)._
+My tech talk journey starts back in Jan 2019 and it's been a wild ride.
+I've delivered over 20 talks and learned heaps along the way.
+This guide shares those lessons, aiming to help you craft talks that resonate and engage.

+_Quick note: This guide reflects my personal approach.
+It's not one-size-fits-all, so feel free to adapt it to your style.
+You can check out [my past talks](https://kelset.dev/tags/talk/) for a taste of what I'm talking about._

-## Approach to Crafting a Tech Talk
+## Approach to Crafting a Tech Talk 🛠️

 Creating a tech talk for me is akin to storytelling, where the audience's engagement and takeaway are paramount.
 My strategy revolves around a few core principles: